 Where do I take my garbage and recycling?

 The R.M. of Mervin’s Transfer Site is located on SE 34 52 20 W3 just south of Bright Sand Lake.
-There are recycle bins located in the Hamlet of Spruce Lake, Hamlet of Livelong, Village of Mervin, the Town of Turtleford and at the Transfer Site.
+There are recycle bins located in the Hamlet of Spruce Lake, Hamlet of Livelong, Village of Mervin, the Town of Turtleford Transfer Site.